East Side Access: New railcars

-The LIRR also planned to purchase new railcars—up to 160 M9 cars—to handle the increased passenger traffic expected with the opening of East Side Access.
+The LIRR also purchased up to 160 M9 cars to handle the increased passenger traffic expected with the opening of East Side Access.
 They are being paid for with federal grant money attached to the project.
+Although the MTA had ordered the M9s as early as 2013, the contract was delayed several times.
 As of June 2022, the delivery of M9s was almost three years behind schedule, reportedly due to supply chain issues and labor shortages.
 Only 132 of 202 cars in the base order have yet been delivered, and the additional 160 M9As did not arrive before the opening of East Side Access.
-The MTA thus reintroduced some of the older M3 cars (which first entered service the mid-1980s) to provide the advertised additional service; the M3s are slated to remain in service at least until the remaining M9s for fleet expansion are delivered.
+The MTA thus reintroduced about 100 of the older M3 cars (which first entered service the mid-1980s) to provide the advertised additional service.
+The M3s are slated to remain in service at least until the remaining M9s for fleet expansion are delivered.

 Penn Station Access

 Redirecting LIRR trains from Penn Station to Grand Central Terminal frees up tracks and platforms at Penn.
 This new capacity, as well as track connections resulting from the East Side Access project, allows Metro-North Railroad trains on the New Haven Line to run to Penn Station via Amtrak's Hell Gate Bridge.
 Four new local Metro-North stations in the Bronx are planned as part of this project, at Co-op City, Morris Park, Parkchester, and Hunts Point.
 The MTA is constructing a second connection from the Metro-North's Hudson Line to Penn Station using Amtrak's West Side Line in Manhattan.
 The Penn Station Access project will provide direct rides from Connecticut, Westchester County, the Lower Hudson Valley, and the Bronx to West Midtown; ease reverse-commuting from Manhattan and the Bronx to Westchester County, the Lower Hudson Valley, and Connecticut; and provide transportation service to areas of the Bronx without direct subway service.
 In December 2021, it was announced that the project would be completed in 2027, several years later than initially proposed.